skubleny/mouse-organoid/README.md

-# mouse-organoid
+# Open source data and code

-This repository accompanies the paperr titled "	Murine gastric tissue establishes and maintains intestinal organoid viability after 48 hours of cold ischemia time in a mock-shipment simulation"
+This repository accompanies the paper titled "Murine gastric tissue establishes and maintains intestinal organoid viability after 48 hours of cold ischemia time in a mock-shipment simulation"

 Instructions for use: